vasanthramselvarajan/Microsoft-classifying-cybersecurity-incidents/README.md

 - **Handling Class Imbalance**: Apply techniques like SMOTE (Synthetic Minority Over-sampling Technique), adjusting class weights, or using ensemble methods to boost the model's ability to handle minority classes.

 ### 6. Model Interpretation
-- **Feature Importance**: Analyze the most influential features for predictions using methods like SHAP values, permutation importance, or model-specific importance measures.
+- **Feature Importance**: Analyze the most influential features for predictions using methods like randomforest feature importance score, or model-specific importance measures.
 - **Error Analysis**: Identify common misclassifications to gain insights into possible model or feature refinements.

 ### 7. Final Evaluation on Test Set